jbangdev/jbang-eclipse/README.md

 Import [JBang](https://github.com/jbangdev/jbang) scripts in Eclipse: Import Project... > JBang > JBang script

 Currently expects to use JBang from the PATH.
+On Mac and Linux, Eclipse might not see the proper PATH, so it's best to launch Eclipse from a terminal.

 Cuurently supports
 - `//DEPS` / `@Grab` dependencies